merginioepp/merginioepp/README.md

 ### Hi there 👋 I'm **Elbert Merginio**, a developer by day ☀️, casual gamer at night 🌙

-Web Developer @ Key Media / Platform 3, Inc.
+Web Developer @ Platform 3, Inc.
 - 🔭 I’m currently working on building my profiles and portfolios
 - 🌱 I’m currently learning React.js, Next.js
 - 👯 I’m looking to collaborate on interesting projects or startup orgs!